aljedaxi/zettel/pages/z_the_falcondale_collection.md

 ### whenever you cross the boundary, (between $$E$$ & $$S_1$$ &c.) you're dealing with transduction
 ## Session 6
 ### the entirety of system one is a battery of viable systems
+if one envisions them as stacked vertically, the battery absorbs variety